JulianCeleita/JulianCeleita/README.md

 <br><br>

 - 💼 Head of Frontend Development at  <a href="https://www.grownetapp.com/" target="_blank">Grownet UK</a>

-- ⚛️ NextJS Specialist | Passionate about scalable web experiences
+- ⚛️ React & NextJS Specialist | Passionate about scalable web experiences
 - 👨‍💻 As a Senior Software Engineer, I'm constantly learning and exploring new technologies to improve my skills

 <br>